sparr/LuaLS-Addon-devilspie2/README.md

 # Devilspie2 Addon for Lua Language Server
-This addon will enable LuaLS to recognize devispie2 lua scripts and provide definitions for the expected global functions.
+This addon will enable LuaLS to recognize [devispie2](https://www.nongnu.org/devilspie2/) lua scripts and config and provide annotations for the expected global functions and arrays.